The Mandalorian season 2 episode 2 recap: Baby Yoda, Mando take a creepy detour

-The Mandalorian season 2 continued on Disney Plus Friday, following last week's amazing season opener by bringing Mando and Baby Yoda on a different kind of adventure in episode 2.
+The Mandalorian season 2 continued on Disney Plus Friday, following up last week's amazing season opener by bringing Mando and Baby Yoda on a different kind of adventure.
 Something creepier, crawlier and froggy-er.

 Chapter 10, titled The Passenger, is a bit of a Marvel Cinematic Universe double whammy, since it was directed by Peyton Reed, the man behind Ant-Man and its sequel, and written by show creator Jon Favreau, who directed Iron Mans 1 and 2.